-When to Plant a Fall Garden
+1. When to Plant a Fall Garden

 Timing is everything.
 To plan what to plant in your fall garden, See our Fall Planting Dates Calendar.
-We’e calculated your frost dates, backed out vegetable maturity dates (found on your seed packet), some time for harvesting and other fall factors.
+We’ve calculated your frost dates, backed out vegetable maturity dates (found on your seed packet), some time for harvesting and other fall factors.

+Or, you can consult the Frost Dates Calcultor to find the first fall frost date for your area.
 Where I live, it is around September 20 but often it is another month before we get a killing frost.
 There is a lot of glorious gardening weather between now and then.

 Even though the days are beginning to shorten, the soil is warmer than it was in May so seeds sown now will germinate much faster.

-- As the weather cools, plant crops that are cold-tolerant and mature quickly.
+As the weather cools, plant crops that are cold-tolerant and mature quickly.
 Salad greens are fast and hardy; leaf lettuces are ready to cut in 45 to 50 days.
 Looseleaf and butterhead leaves can be harvested at just about any time in their development.
 Sometime lettuce seeds have difficulty germinating in hot soil, so I start my new baby lettuces in flats that I can keep well-watered and shaded until the plants are large enough to transplant into the garden.
 Some varieties of lettuce such as ‘Winter Marvel’ and ‘New Red Fire’ are more cold-tolerant than others.

 A quick crop of radishes will be ready for the salad bowl in 25 days.

-- Fall-planted spinach does much better than spring planted spinach since it is maturing during the cool weather it loves instead of struggling in the summer heat.
+Fall-planted spinach does much better than spring planted spinach since it is maturing during the cool weather it loves instead of struggling in the summer heat.

-- Swiss chard is another hardy green that reaches an edible size in 25 to 30 days.
+Swiss chard is another hardy green that reaches an edible size in 25 to 30 days.
 Given some extra protection when frost threatens, spinach and chard can last well into fall.
 If well-mulched, in many parts of the country spinach will winter over and give you an extra-early spring crop of the best spinach you’ve ever tasted!

-- Broccoli and kohlrabi mature well in cool weather and will not be bothered by the cabbage moth larvae as much as spring-planted cold crops are.
+Broccoli and kohlrabi mature well in cool weather and will not be bothered by the cabbage moth larvae as much as spring-planted cold crops are.

-- Kale is a winter staple.
+Kale is a winter staple.
 Try blue-green ‘Winterbor’ or pretty purple ‘Redbor’.
 They can be harvested long after other greens have been killed by cold weather.

-- The real stars of the fall garden are the Asian greens.
+The real stars of the fall garden are the Asian greens.
 Quick maturing varieties can be harvested in 45 days.
 Tatsoi, pac choi, mizuna, and napa are all in the brassica family.
 They can weather a frost and will last through a hard freeze if given some protection.

 Some Asian greens like hon tsai tai and mibuna are more closely related to mustard (also a brassica), which gives them tangy leaves that add a pleasant bite to an autumn salad or stir fry.
 Other greens such as arugula, mache, minutina, and claytonia can withstand quite cold temperatures, providing you with lots of interesting salads and cooked greens well into late fall.

-- It will be important to keep your seeds consistently watered.
+It will be important to keep your seeds consistently watered.

-- Adding mulch also helps water conservation.
+Adding mulch also helps water conservation.

 If the heat and Sun in your area is too intense, consider a lightweight row cover.